stud131/docs-monaca/content/release_notes/_index.en.md

 #### Sep 11, 2018

 PWA build feature is released with the deployment options to Firebase.
 This feature is experimental, and your feedback is greatly appreciated.
+For details, see [here](/en/products_guide/monaca_ide/build/build_pwa/)